brollin/nextjs/modules/health/healthStory.md

 for any medical professionals that I work with in the future who need to be brought up to speed on my situation.
 For that reason, I won't include information that a medical professional would likely know.

-Maybe in the future I will provide a layman's version of this story.
 For now, friends and family can utilize the excellent [TOS Outreach](https://www.tosoutreach.com/friends-family-info) website to learn more about this condition.

 ## Overview

-In May of 2020 I came down with a severe case of bilateral thoracic outlet syndrome.
+In May of 2020 I came down with a severe case of bilateral thoracic outlet syndrome (TOS).
 It was misdiagnosed a number of times but at the very end of 2020 I finally understood what I was dealing with.
 In 2021 I had two first rib resection (FRRS) surgeries, once on each side.
 Following the second surgery on the right side, I had a lot of new nerve pain in my right arm and hand.
-Over several months some of the most acute new symptoms subsided.
+Over several months some of the most acute new symptoms subsided, but the original symptoms remained.
 All told, I've gotten worse since the original onset of the condition.
 Painful flareups that last for 2-3 weeks are very common.
 Many activities could lead to such a flareup: sleeping wrong, standing too long, sitting in a chair without a very specific kind of armrest, talking at length, or doing anything with my hands or arms.
 The chronic pain I experience is debilitating.

 ## Timeline